vanshikarana2401-png/Digital-Literacy-Project/README.md

 # Digital-Literacy-Project
 This is a project on the topic of digital literacy.

-**Digital Literacy**
-Student Details
+**Student Details**

-Name: Vanshika Rana.
+- Name: Vanshika Rana.

-Reg No: 25MEI10084
+- Reg No: 25MEI10084

-Course: CSE0001 Digital Literacy
+- Course: CSE0001 Digital Literacy

 **Project Overview**